Murple - Atari 2600 Game

 Merve

 You are Merve, a dedicated employee of the Intergalactic Crayon Corporation working diligently at the main factory on planet Merph.
-Your job is to color batches of blank crayons so they can be shipped off to all of the girls and boys in the galaxy.
+Unfortunately for you, all of the robots just went on strike.
+Now you'll never make employee of the month--unless you can finish coloring all the batches of blank crayons.
+If you don't, all of the boys and girls in the galaxy won't be able to enjoy them!

 Gameplay